 2. Obtain attestation of full-time student status from the Registrar’s Office (A-201).
 For exchange students, the international office will provide you this letter when you will present your passport and your immigration papers.

-3. Visit the RAMQ in person at the following address:
+3. Visit the RAMQ to register:

 425 de Maisonneuve Boulevard West, 3rd floor